icon-project/icon-emissions-buckets/README.md

 # Introduction
-For ICON to be able to manage where to send it inflation in versetile manner it needs a contract which can in a configurable way distribute to many sources.
+For ICON to be able to manage where to send it inflation in versatile manner it needs a contract which can in a configurable way distribute to many sources.

 Goloop can current assign inflation to 3 buckets
 * Validator/Staking rewards